segmentio/kafka-go/CONTRIBUTING.md

-# Contributing to Kafka-Go
+# Contributing to kafka-go

-Kafka-Go is an open source project.
-We welcome contributions to Kafka-Go of any kind including documentation, organization, tutorials, bug reports, issues, feature requests, feature implementations, pull requests, etc.
+kafka-go is an open source project.
+We welcome contributions to kafka-go of any kind including documentation, organization, tutorials, bug reports, issues, feature requests, feature implementations, pull requests, etc.

 ## Table of Contents